sunshowers/dph-experiments/dotp/README.md

 to move to vectorized code again.
 Unfortunately this sequence of operations causes a stack overflow with both `dph-par` and `dph-seq`.

-6. So instead of an enumFromTo, I tried to do something like the code below, (i.e. explicitly doing the enumeration; see commit 9372997ee12b69f1cd9b6c855052dce2114e66ab).
+6. So instead of an `enumFromTo`, I tried to do something like the code below, (i.e. explicitly doing the enumeration; see commit 9372997ee12b69f1cd9b6c855052dce2114e66ab).
 This works with `dph-seq` but not with `dph-par`, and hence is a bug in the `dph-par` implementation.